btsimonh/node-windows-root-certs/readme.md

 ## reading of the Windows root certificates

-A function is provided to read the Widnows Root certifcates returning an array similar to node's own rootcertificates array.
+A function is provided to read the Windows Root certifcates returning an array similar to node's own rootcertificates array.

 ## patching tls